darrylkuhn/enforce/README.md

 }
 ```

-enforceFilter() can accpet complex keys (e.g. setting $key = 'primaryCompany()->locations[0]->id' will evaluate $model->primaryCompany()->locations[0]->id correctly)
+enforceFilter() can accpet complex keys (e.g. ```$key = 'primaryCompany()->locations[0]->id';``` evaluates just fine.)

-If necessary You may bypass enforcement by explicitly setting enforcement to false in the call ```php User::find($id, ['*'], false);```
+If necessary You may bypass enforcement by explicitly setting enforcement to false in the call ```User::find($id, ['*'], false);```

 ### Startup
 In some cases it's adventageous to leave enforcement off until your app has reached some state.
-In the example above if enforcement is on and we do not explicity set enforcement to false in our User::find() call authentication will fail.
+In the example above if enforcement is on and we do not explicity set enforcement to false when calling ```User::find()```the authentication process will fail.
 This is because the rule requires a valid authenticated user to access user models and the authentication system uses the user model to authenticate - chicken meet egg.
-There are several ways to solve for this; you can of course flag calls in the authentication subsystem but this requires hacking the Laravel core (so it's not recommended).
-Assuming you're using a filter to authenticate a user prior to routing my recommendation is to initialize the app with the config option ```php enforce.byDefault = false``` and then add a filter which flips it to true once the authentication is complete.
+There are several ways to solve for this; you can of course flag calls in the authentication subsystem but this may require hacking the Laravel core (which is not recommended).
+Assuming you're using a filter to authenticate a user prior to routing my recommendation is to initialize the app with the enforcement off (```byDefault => false```) and then add a filter which flips it to true once the authentication is complete.
 For example in add the following filter to filters.php

 ```php
 Route::filter('app.applyEnforce', function()